FREQUENTLY ASKED QUESTIONS

 No, your employer should have information on when, how and where to send your payments.
 After your child support order is decided by the court, a document is mailed to your employer with instructions on how much to deduct and where to send payments.

-Contact an SDU representative at 1-866-901-3212, and select Option 1.
+Contact a State Disbursement Unit representative at 1-866-901-3212, and select Option 1.
 They will give you more information on how to replace the payment.

 • Business hours for the number above are 6:00 AM to 6:00 PM (Pacific time), Monday through Friday.